 One of my favorite sayings about the weight loss process is:

-“If you are not enjoying the process, you are probably doing it wrong.”
+“If you aren't losing weight with pleasure, you are probably doing it wrong.”

 It is my strongly held belief that we must take pleasure in the process.
 If we don’t, we cannot expect sustainability.
 Who wants to keep doing something that makes us miserable?